AnandTiwari83/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M04-empower-workforce-copilot-marketing/06-Ex1-4-use-loop-create-campaign-plan.md

 - Be multi-channel, data-driven, and actionable.

 As you considered this task, you weren’t sure whether Microsoft Loop or Planner would be the best app for this project.
 After doing some research, you learned that Loop would work best for structuring the campaign plan, brainstorming messaging, and outlining KPIs.
 Planner, on the other hand, was more appropriate for converting the phases and deliverables into tasks with owners and due dates once the plan was approved.
-So for this task, you plan to use Copilot in Loop to create the WorkSpace 360 launch campaign plan.
+So for this task, you plan to use Copilot in Loop to create the Workspace 360 launch campaign plan.

 Perform the following steps to complete this task:

-1. In your Microsoft Edge browser, go to the **Microsoft 365** home page, click on the **App launcher** icon in the upper left corner, and select **More apps**, and select **Loop** from the list of apps to open it in a new browser tab.
+1. In your Microsoft Edge browser, go to the **Microsoft 365** home page, click on the **App launcher** icon in the upper left corner, select **More apps**, and select **Loop** from the list of apps to open it in a new browser tab.

 2. In **Loop for the web**, click on **+** and select **New workspace**.
 Name the workspace **WorkSmart 360 launch campaign** and click on **Create**.